-If you have some of the above symptoms and you have had blood tests which confirm the low Testosterone, you are likely to be a candidate for Testosterone Replacement Therapy.
+If you have some of the above symptoms and you have had blood tests which confirm the low Testosterone on a morning sample (before 10 am), you may be a candidate for Testosterone Replacement Therapy.

-Mr Katz has done specific research into this topic and presented his findings at major international conferences.
-In short, it is POSSIBLE to have testosterone after prostate cancer treatment, but Mr Katz uses strict criteria and follow-up for this to be done safely.
+It is POSSIBLE to have testosterone after prostate cancer treatment, but @ MHM we uses strict criteria and follow-up for this to be done safely.